 ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE 4.15 Verifying Accuracy of Drawings Furnished by Client - Review drawings, visit Project site and take measurements to satisfy that drawings are reasonably accurate in their representation of the existing premises.
 4.16 Drawing Conversion - Convert drawings provided by Client to an another appropriate format.
 4.17 Photographs - Prepare a photographic record of existing conditions.
 4.18 Engage Land Surveyor - Engage a land surveyor to provide a land survey.
-4.19 Assist Client Regarding Land Survey Information Required - Coordinate with land surveyor and other Consultants to identify information required from the survey.
-4.20 Engage Geotechnical Consultant - Engage a geotechnical Consultant to provide a geotechnical or soils investigation report and advice.
+4.19 Assist Client Regarding Land Survey Information Required - Coordinate with land surveyor and other Consultants to identify information required from the survey. ^ \ 4.20 Engage Geotechnical Consultant - Engage a geotechnical Consultant to provide a geotechnical or soils investigation report and advice.
 4.21 Assist Client Regarding Geotechnical Information Required - Coordinate with geotechnical and other Consultants as to identification of information required from the report.
-4.22 Engage Toxic or Hazardous Substances Consultant - 4.23 Assist Client Regarding Toxic or Hazardous Substances Information Required - Coordinate with toxic or hazardous substances Consultant and other Consultants as to identification of information required.
+4.22 Engage Toxic or Hazardous Substances Consultant 4.23 Assist Client Regarding Toxic or Hazardous Substances Information Required - Coordinate with toxic or hazardous substances Consultant and other Consultants as to identification of information required.
 4.24 Marketing - Prepare promotional presentations or special marketing materials.
 4.25 Basic Climate Analysis: Review for sun paths, wind conditions, temperature and precipitation data, and climate change effects.
-A S 5 SCHEMATIC DESIGN PHASE SERVICES 5.1 Design Approaches - Discuss with Client alternative design approaches at outset of the schematic design concepts.
+Contract to the second 0,1,40,10 5 SCHEMATIC DESIGN PHASE SERVICES 5.1 Design Approaches - Discuss with Client alternative design approaches at outset of the schematic design concepts.
 5.2 Schematic Design Concept(s) - Based on the Project's requirements agreed upon with the Client , the Architect shall prepare for the Client's approval a concept design, or designs, illustrating the scale and relationship of the Project components.
 Prepare Class 'D' Construction Cost Estimates as appropriate for each concept design.

-ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE 5.3 Schematic Design Documents - Based on the Client approved schematic design concept and Class 'D' Construction Cost Estimate, prepare for the Client's review and approval schematic design documents to illustrate the scale and character of the Project and how the parts of the Project functionally relate to each other and including, as appropriate: site plan, principal floor plans(s), schematic sections and elevations, massing representation, and other Illustrative sketches or renderings to convey the intent of the design.
-Prepare a schematic design report incorporating, as appropriate: design approach or philosophy, site data, design compliance with regulatory requirements, architectural, structural, mechanical and electrical building systems descriptions, Project schedule, and Class 'C' Construction Cost Estimate.
+ITEM SERVICE SERVICE PROVISION AND BASIS OF FEE 5.3 Schematic Design Documents - Based on the Client approved schematic design concept and Class 'D' Construction Cost Estimate, prepare for the Client's review and approval schematic design documents to illustrate the scale and character of the Project and how the parts of the Project functionally relate to each other and including, as appropriate: 1. site plan, 2. principal floor plans(s), 3. schematic sections and elevations, 4. massing representation, and 5. other Illustrative sketches or renderings to convey the intent of the design.
+Prepare a schematic design report incorporating, as appropriate: 1. design approach or philosophy, 2. site data, 3. design area(s) comparison to functional program, 4. design compliance with regulatory requirements, 5. architectural, structural, mechanical and electrical building systems descriptions, 6.
+Project schedule, and 7.
+Class 'C' Construction Cost Estimate.
 5.4 Marketing Documents - Provide or arrange for provision of promotional materials.
 5.5 Architectural Models - Provide or arrange for provision of scale models.
 5.6 Architectural Renderings - Provide or arrange for provision of renderings and other special delineations.
 5.7 Digital Modelling - Provide or arrange for provision of 3D digital modelling.
-5.8 Submit Schematic Design - Submit the schematic design documents to the Client and obtain the Client's approval prior to proceeding to the Design Development Phase. this 202A 1
+5.8 Submit Schematic Design - Submit the schematic design documents to the Client and obtain the Client's approval prior to proceeding to the Design Development Phase. is a thing is 10 10 10 10 10 10 10 10 10 10 10 10 10 1 FOLUSE THOU HISTING